Prostate Cancer - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Treatment

-Descriptions of the four most common treatment options – surgery, radiation, chemotherapy, hormone therapy – for prostate cancer are listed below.
+Descriptions of the four most common treatment options for prostate cancer are listed below:

-1] Surgery — This operation is the removal of the prostate and some surrounding healthy tissue and is performed by a surgical urologist, a urologist who specializes in treating cancer using surgery.
+1] Surgery — This operation removes the prostate and some surrounding healthy tissue and is performed by a surgical urologist, a urologist who specializes in treating cancer using surgery.
 The type of surgery used will depend on the stage of the disease, the patient’s overall health, and other risk factors.
 Typical options include radical prostatectomy, open radical prostatectomy, and laparoscopic (robotically assisted) radical prostatectomy.

 3] Chemotherapy — This is the use of drugs to destroy cancer cells, usually by ending their ability to grow and divide.
 Chemotherapy is generally given by a medical oncologist, a doctor who specializes in treating cancer with medication.
 Systemic chemotherapy gets to cancer cells throughout the body via the bloodstream.
 Chemotherapy is delivered through an intravenous (IV) tube placed into a vein using a needle.
 In particular, it is shown to help patients with high risk of the recurrence of prostate cancer and metastatic prostate cancer.
 A chemotherapy regimen usually consists of a specific number of cycles given over a set time period.

 4] Hormone therapy — Since testosterone serves as the main fuel for prostate cancer cell growth, it’s a common target for treatment.
-Primary hormone therapy (as known as Androgen Deprivation Therapy [ADT]) is part of the standard of care for advanced metastatic prostate cancer.
+Primary hormone therapy (known as Androgen Deprivation Therapy [ADT]) is part of the standard care for advanced metastatic prostate cancer.
 ADT is designed to directly block testosterone from acting on prostate cancer and/or being produced in the first place.
-It is highly effective as slowing down prostate cancer growth.
-The downside of ADT therapy is that it causes side effects in almost all patients; ranging from the loss of bone density, the hot flushes, mood swings, erectile dysfunction and weight gain.
+It is highly effective at slowing down prostate cancer growth.
+The downside of ADT therapy is that it causes side effects in almost all patients; ranging from the loss of bone density to hot flushes, mood swings, erectile dysfunction and weight gain.

 Complications

 Metastasis — Prostate cancer can spread to nearby organs or bones.
-Once this has occurred, the disease may still be treatment and controllable, but it’s unlikely to be cured.
+Once this has occurred, the disease may still be treated and controllable, but it’s unlikely to be cured.

 Incontinence — Both prostate cancer and its treatment can cause urinary issues.
 Treatment depends on the severity and type of disease in question, but most likely will involve medications, catheters, and surgery.